census-instrumentation/opencensus-specs/encodings/BinaryEncoding.md

 * `field_format` must be defined for each field separately.

-The specification for a data type's format must also specify whether each field is single or repeated.
-For example, `Trace-id` in `Trace Context` in single, and `String tag` in `Tag Context` is repeated.
-Every single field is optional.
-The specification for a data type's format MAY define a default value for any single field, which must be used when the field is missing.
+The specification for a data type's format must also specify whether each field is optional or repeated.
+For example, `Trace-id` in `Trace Context` is optional, and `String tag` in `Tag Context` is repeated.
+The specification for a data type's format MAY define a default value for any optional field, which must be used when the field is missing.

 The specification for a data type can define versions within a version of the format, called data type version, where each data type version adds new fields.
 The data type version can be useful